ora0600/confluent_protobuf_playground/Strategy.md

 While full compatibility may offer more flexibility in certain situations, backward compatibility provides a straightforward and reliable approach that meets the needs of many systems without introducing unnecessary complexity.

-## Implementation principles for Backward as an example
+## Example: Implementation principles for Backward compatibility

 To design implementation principles for managing schema evolution with a focus on backward compatibility, consider the following guidelines:

 1. **Versioning**: Implement a versioning mechanism for schemas, APIs, and data formats to track changes over time.
 Use clear version identifiers and semantic versioning to communicate compatibility and migration paths effectively.
-Here: **Schema Registry**
+Here: ** Confluent Schema Registry**
 2. **Documentation**: Provide comprehensive documentation for schema changes, including release notes, migration guides, and compatibility matrices.
 Ensure that developers, users, and other stakeholders have access to up-to-date information about schema evolution and compatibility requirements.
 Here. ** Schema Registry, with Tags (metadata, Business)**
 3. **Testing**: Develop robust testing strategies to verify backward compatibility before deploying schema changes.
 Implement automated tests to detect regressions and ensure that existing functionality remains intact after schema modifications.
 Here: You can use this playground for testing.
 4. **Deprecation Policies**: Define clear deprecation policies for outdated schema versions, APIs, and data formats.
 Communicate deprecation timelines and migration paths to users and stakeholders to facilitate smooth transitions to newer versions.